 If encoding errors occur, consult the Troubleshooting section in Help.

 Allow enough time.
 Encoding video and audio for a disc can take hours.
 Consider burning overnight.
-If you plan to burn several DVDs or Blu-ray Discs, burn them in the same session by using the Copies option in the Burn dialog box so that you encode the project only once.
+If you plan to burn several DVDs Discs, burn them in the same session by using the Copies option in the Burn dialog box so that you encode the project only once.

 Update drivers and firmware.
 Make sure that you have installed the latest drivers and firmware (software contained in a read-only device (ROM), which has instructions for controlling the operation of peripheral devices) for your burner.
 You can download updates from the Internet.